Icofunding/cgs-contracts/README.md

 #### tokensToCashOut **Constant**

-Calculates the number of tokens to cashout by the user and the ones that to to the ICO launcher after a claim is resolved.
+Calculates the number of tokens to cashout by the user and the ones that go to the ICO launcher after a claim is resolved.
 Returns an array with [tokensToUser, tokensToIcoLauncher]

 **Params:**